List of Dune characters: Lichna

 Lichna is the daughter of Otheym, one of Paul's former Fedaykin death commandos.
 In Dune Messiah, she is killed and impersonated by the shapeshifting Tleilaxu Face Dancer Scytale as a means to infiltrate Paul's household.
 Paul can see through the deception, but wants to see where the plot leads.
 Aware it is part of the conspiracy against him, Paul allows himself to be lured to Otheym's home in the city.

 Lichna is portrayed by Klára Issová in the 2003 miniseries.

 Farok

 Farok is another of Paul's former Fedaykin.
 In Dune Messiah, he is one of many Fremen disillusioned by the changes Paul's regime brings to their culture, and joins the conspiracy to unseat Paul.

-Farok is portrayed by Ivo Novák in the 2003 miniseries.
+Farok is portrayed by Ivo Novák in the 2003 miniseries, and will be portrayed by Isaach de Bankolé in Denis Villeneuve's 2026 film Dune: Part Three.